The Head Vanishes

+Production

 Co-produced by the National Film Board of Canada, Papy3D Productions and ARTE France, the film was partly inspired by Dion's experiences with his great-grandmother, with whom he was close and saw deteriorate mentally while he was a child.
 Dion began to work on the film in 2014, after deciding to depart from a feature-film project.

 A key narrative element in the film is the central character literally "losing her head" on the train trip—again inspired by a true-life anecdote involving his ill grandmother, who had once asked Dion's mother to fetch her head from under the sink, believing that it had rolled under there.
 Dion decided to set the film on a train, with the film's title a reference to Alfred Hitchcock's The Lady Vanishes.
 Before making the film, he watched and researched films about trains as well as films set on trains.

 Dion used 3D models in order to communicate to his animators what he was looking for and emphasized economy of movement and simple, character-based gestures.
 Music was by composer Pierre Caillet, a frequent collaborator.
 Pierre Yves Drapeau did the sound design, with the idea of pigeon sounds to accompany the appearance of the central character's daughter suggested by Julie Roy, the film's NFB producer.
 The Head Vanishes is Dion's second collaboration with the NFB, following Edmond Was a Donkey (Edmond était un âne).